 … and in addition to these, you undoubtedly identify with many of the same loneliness problems that aren’t related to where you work.

 If you are working from home, you are not alone.
 More than 685,000 employees in New Zealand work from home, for on average about 18 hours per week.
 This peaks in the 45-54 age group, when the limited opportunities at the high-end of the corporate pyramid leaves many creating new opportunities from home.
+These numbers may significantly increase in the wake of the COVID-19 lockdown.

 If you are working from home, either by choice or otherwise, and feel lonely, then we empathise with you.